CSGuides/grad-school-application-guide/life-grad-school.md

 {% include quote.html content="Life here is different for each student.
 At my graduate program (the University of Michigan), it is both competitive and supportive.
 There will be highs and lows.
 You might think you were really good at something, but that might change here because courses are more rigorous and you’ll likely need to work harder than you did in your home country.
 For Indian students in particular, this adjustment is very real." user="sathvika" %}

 {% include quote.html content="Moving into an apartment alone was quite jarring after my experience living in a cooperative house in undergrad.
 I played videos on my TV and phone while cooking and cleaning because I felt lonely...
-Things are better now – I have a cat, put more sentimental items and art around the house, and grew to appreciate my privacy to a greater extent." user="kaia" %}
+Things are better now – I have a cat, put more sentimental items and art around the house, and grew to appreciate my privacy to a greater extent." user="knewman" %}

 ---